Bitter Lake Playfield - Play Area and Comfort Station Renovation

 Project Description

-This project will replace the play area equipment and renovate the existing comfort station (restroom) with the goal of bringing these amenities up to current safety and accessibility standards.
+This project will replace the play area equipment and renovate the existing public restroom with the goal of bringing these amenities up to current safety and accessibility standards.
 Accessibility for all is a value of Seattle Parks and Recreation.
-The comfort station renovation will likely include individually accessed, all-gender toilet facilities, and the play area will include new play equipment that is accessible to children of all abilities.
-In addition, the project will make other site accessibility improvements that meet the standards from the Americans with Disabilities Act (ADA).
+The restroom renovation will likely include individually accessed, all-gender toilet facilities, and the play area will include new play equipment that is accessible to children of all abilities.
+In addition, the project will make other site accessibility improvements that meet the standards of the Americans with Disabilities Act (ADA).

-During construction the contractor will need to close this portion of the park.
-Seattle Parks and Recreation and the contractor hired for the project will work to minimize impact to the neighborhood.
+During construction, the contractor will need to close this portion of the park.
+Seattle Parks and Recreation and the contractor hired for the project will work to minimize the impact on the neighborhood.

 Community Participation

-Seattle Parks and Recreation thanks to everyone who participated in the December 2020 play area survey.
+Seattle Parks and Recreation thanks everyone who participated in the December 2020 play area survey.

 See survey results here